haoxx0351/Analysis-of-ACORN-HAI/README.md

 - Download RStudio from: [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/)

 #### Step 2: Download the raw data
-The raw data for this analysis is managed via **REDCap**.
+The raw data is managed via **REDCap**.
 To proceed:

-- Download the required data files from REDCap.
+- Download the required raw data files from REDCap.
 - For any issues during the download process, please reach out to **Sujie** at jiesu@nus.edu.sg.

 **Important:** Do not modify the names of the raw data files.